 Externally, my inspection of the main roof covering to the building and mutual chimney stacks was observed from ground level only.
-This was restricted in part due to the height of the building and boundary constraints.
-No inspection of the rear roof pitch to the building could be observed.
-Flat roof details to bay window formations were not visible for inspection.
-I can therefore not comment on areas unseen.
+This was severely restricted, due to the height of the building and boundary constraints.
+No inspection of the rear roof pitch or flat roof details to bay window formations could be undertaken.
+Only a limited inspection of the front roof pitch was observed from a distance. --